insorker/yori-vue/README.md

   <img width="45%" src="./readme-img/home-page-dark.png" />
 </p>

-Another tiny static blog generator, Hahaha.
+Another tiny static blog generator, hahaha.
 The predecessor of the yori-vue project is [yori](https://github.com/insorker/yori), so their goals are aligned:

 <p align="center">
   <b><i>Aim to help you break free from modern, convenient but resource-heavy tools.</b></i>